ScottLogic/blog/_posts/2018-07-20-wasm-future.md

 title: The future of WebAssembly - A look at upcoming features and proposals
 date: 2018-07-20 00:00:00 Z
 categories:
-- ceberhardt
 - Tech
 tags:
 - featured
 author: ceberhardt
 layout: default_post
 summary: WebAssembly is a performance optimised virtual machine that was shipped in all four major browsers earlier this year.
 It is a nascent technology and the current version is very much an MVP.
 This blog post takes a look at the WebAssembly roadmap and the features it might gain in the near future.
 image: ceberhardt/assets/featured/wasm.png
 ---